Jack Lee, China A-shares Fund Manager

 Given concerns around ongoing US-China tensions, coupled with supply chain disruptions due to the pandemic, many companies have taken matters in their own hands to reduce the uncertainty around supply chains and manufacturing.
 Many are investing into R&D to overcome previous technological bottlenecks and bringing production lines back to Mainland China to better serve the domestic market.
 A more domestically focused approach over the medium term signals a move in the direction of ‘de-globalisation’.

 In order to fund this investment into R&D and new supply chains, these companies can take advantage of China’s increasingly developed capital market.
-For example, the STAR Market (Science and Technology Board) that was launched last year should help technology-focused companies raise funds and should bring new investment opportunities for investors.
+For example, the STAR Market (Science and Technology Board) that was launched in 2019 should help technology-focused companies raise funds and should bring new investment opportunities for investors.

 Furthermore, with the recent announcement by a fintech giant for a dual listing in both the Hong Kong (offshore) and Shanghai (onshore) market, we believe market-leading technology companies could become symbols of China’s new economic development and are worth keeping an eye on.

-With technology stocks having made substantial gains this year, investors may be concerned about current valuations and a potential correction in markets.
+With technology stocks having made substantial gains in 2020, investors may be concerned about current valuations and a potential correction in markets.

-While the rapid rise in the market this year does raise risks in the short term, the backdrop of low interest rates and buoyant liquidity conditions post central bank easing does provide support for equity markets and higher valuations.
+While the rapid rise in the market in 2020 does raise risks in the short term, the backdrop of low interest rates and buoyant liquidity conditions post central bank easing does provide support for equity markets and higher valuations.

 Moreover, new economy companies are likely to show more sustainable earnings growth compared to traditional economy companies, helping to justify their higher valuations.
 However, investors need to be mindful of signs of inflation in the market and any tightening of liquidity by global central banks, as these changes could shift the outlook for interest rates and hence, risk appetite in the market.